 Once the PCBA has passed through the oven, the results from the data logger will be downloaded into the chosen oven profiling software.
 And this is where the first real analysis of the profile begins.

-Each solder paste manufacturer will recommend a baseline profile with + and - tolerances.
-Where possible, the EMS provider will try and achieve a result in the middle of these tolerance bands.
+Each solder paste manufacturer recommends a baseline profile with plus (+) and minus (-) tolerances.
+Where possible, the EMS provider will try to achieve a result in the middle of these tolerance bands.
 However, certain component requirements may require them to work at the upper or lower limits of these tolerances.

-The NPI engineer should be paying close attention to the following three areas (based on the assumption that a typical lead-free alloy with a melting point of 217 degrees Celsius (°C) is used):
+The NPI engineer should be paying close attention to the following four areas (based on the assumption that a typical lead-free alloy with a melting point of 217 degrees Celsius (°C) is used):

-• Ramp - this is the rate of temperature increase measured in °C per second and should be between 1-3°C per second.
-This will be more noticeable at the beginning of the profile where the board temperature changes from ambient to 120°C. Failing to comply with this could lead to component damage and this is one area component manufacturers typically specify.
+The rate of temperature increase is measured in °C per second and should be between 1 and 3°C per second.
+This will be more noticeable at the beginning of the profile when the board temperature changes from ambient to 120°C. Failing to comply with this could lead to component damage, and this is one area component manufacturers typically specify.

-• Soak - normally occupies 33-50 per cent of the total heated tunnel length and exposes the PCB to a relatively steady temperature that will allow the components of different mass to be uniform in temperature.
+The soak zone normally occupies 33-50 per cent of the total heated tunnel length in a reflow oven.
+It exposes the PCB to a relatively steady temperature that allows the components of different masses to be uniform in temperature.
 The soak zone also allows the flux to concentrate and the volatiles to escape from the paste.

-• Reflow - this is the area where the temperature is elevated to between 230 and 250°C. A critical measure is the time above reflow, which typically lasts between 45 and 90 seconds.
-It's important to check component specifications for maximum temperature.
+The reflow zone is where the temperature peaks, allowing the solder to melt and form joints between components and the PCB.
+This is the area where the temperature is elevated to between 230 and 250°C. A critical measure is the time above reflow, which typically lasts between 45 and 90 seconds.
+It's important to check component specifications for maximum temperature and control the peak temperature and time above liquidus to prevent component damage and ensure proper soldering.

-Depending on the data logger output, the NPI engineer may decide to "fine tune" the profile further.
-Using the oven profiling software, the NPI engineer has the ability to amend certain oven parameters (speed/temperature) through the oven profiling software and to then view the "predicted" results.
+Depending on the data logger output, the NPI engineer may decide to "fine-tune" the profile further.
+Using the oven profiling software, the NPI engineer has the ability to amend certain oven parameters (like speed or temperature) through the oven profiling software and then view the "predicted" results.

 Providing the NPI engineer is happy with the predicted results, they will then make physical changes to the oven parameters and store the profile under a unique reference number.
 The reference number will typically consist of the item code, the revision level and whether the profile is for the top or bottom side of the PCBA.

-So there you have it: the key steps that your EMS provider will go through to create the perfect oven profile to ensure your products are being built to a consistently high standard.
+So there you have it, these are the key steps that your EMS provider will follow to create the perfect oven profile and ensure that your products are built to a consistently high standard.
+By meticulously developing and monitoring the reflow oven profile, manufacturers can achieve optimal soldering results, leading to reliable and high-quality PCB assemblies.

-If you’re interested in finding out more how an EMS provider goes about setting up and controlling their reflow ovens then feel free to contact a member of the JJS team.
-You can also subscribe to our blog for regular updates on EMS industry news.
+If you’re interested in learning more about how an EMS provider sets up and controls its reflow ovens, feel free to contact the ESCATEC team.
+Alternatively, you can download our guide to quality, consistency and delivery for more insights.